NatWest: Money laundering conviction

-In December 2021, the bank was convicted at Westminster Magistrates' Court of three counts of failing to comply with anti-money laundering regulations, marking the first time that the Financial Conduct Authority had pursued criminal charges against a financial institution for money laundering failings.
-Natwest pled guilty to the three counts, which concerned a jewelers, Fowler Oldfield, depositing £365m between 2012 and 2016 of which £264m was in cash, despite predicted annual turnover of £15m.
+In December 2021, the bank was convicted at Westminster Magistrates' Court of three counts of failing to comply with anti–money laundering regulations, marking the first time that the Financial Conduct Authority had pursued criminal charges against a financial institution for failings in combating money laundering.
+NatWest pleaded guilty to the three counts, which concerned a jewelers, Fowler Oldfield, depositing £365 million between 2012 and 2016 of which £264 million was in cash, despite predicted annual turnover of £15 million.
 FCA lawyers stated that large volumes of cash were deposited in black bin bags, and that the quantity of notes failed to fit within the branch vaults.

 In a statement, a spokesman for the Financial Conduct Authority said "'NatWest is responsible for a catalogue of failures in the way it monitored and scrutinised transactions that were self-evidently suspicious.
 Combined with serious systems failures, like the treatment of cash deposits as cheques, these failures created an open door for money laundering."